anthonyloprimo/HyperMon/readme.md

 - Fixed a bug where file paths weren't displaying and the file name displays correctly.
 - Added the ability to click and drag when painting tiles on a square.
 - Added the ability to clone a square in the square palette.
+- Tweaked the map editor output so the map ID array looks pretty for readability.

 ### v0.0.10
 - Added initial collision logic for player.